how to improve core web vitals.

 Do an audit of these plugins and remove the ones that aren’t vital.
 Also, check to see if there are newer versions of each plugin that may load faster.
 For instance, we found that Google’s reCAPTCHA version 2 was really slowing down a web page’s loading, so we upgraded to reCAPTCHA version 3 and found it loaded much faster.

-#2: Decrease the File Size of Your Website’s Images
+#2: Decrease The File Size Of Your Website’s Images

 Google also suggests your images load asynchronously via lazy loading.
 We’ve seen this practice significantly improve Performance Scores.

-#3: Eliminate Any Unnecessary Shifts in Content on Your Website
+#3: Eliminate Any Unnecessary Shifts In Content On Your Website

 Many websites use animations to move content around the page.
 Google suggests avoiding this because it can cause someone to click on something accidentally as the shift occurs.
 Try to avoid content that moves from one point of the page to another (ironically, this is something that Google itself is guilty of in some of its search results).